SaxySam/Git_Instructions/README.md

 This allows you to rename the branch in one line without needing to switch into it first.

-* *If this fails*, separate out the command into twi lines by first running `git checkout <Old Branch Name>` to switch into the branch, then run `git branch -m <New Branch Name>”` to rename it.
+* *If this fails*, separate the command out into two lines by first running `git checkout <Old Branch Name>` to switch into the branch, then run `git branch -m <New Branch Name>”` to rename it.

 ##### Renaming a Remote Branch